How Much Would Free College Cost?

 • After 11 years, the Last-Dollar Tuition-Free program would cost the federal government $415 billion.

-First-Dollar Tuition-free Programs
+First-Dollar Tuition-Free Programs

 • If tuition totaled $10,000, the government would pay the full $10,000.